Juunsseo/EC311_PuckProject/README.md

 # EC311 Puck Project

 ## Overview
-The EC311 Puck Project is a hardware-based implementation of a Pong-inspired game, designed to run on an FPGA platform using Verilog HDL.
+The EC311 Puck Project is a hardware-based implementation of a Pong-inspired game, designed to run on an FPGA platform using Verilog.
 The project demonstrates digital design principles, including VGA display control, debouncing, and game logic.

 ## Features
 - **Interactive Gameplay:** Paddle and ball mechanics inspired by Pong.